 Coupons are a great way to save on your grocery bill, especially if you have your shopping list planned out.
 You can search for online coupons for the ingredients on your list.
 With over a billion coupons available each year, you will likely find a coupon that you can use.
-If you can't find a coupon for blueberries t but find one for strawberries, consider swapping to save money.
-Even low-value cents-off coupons can add up.
-Just by using five 50-cents-off coupons a week, you can end up saving \$100 each year.
+If you can't find a coupon for those blueberries on your list but find one for strawberries, consider swapping to save money.
+Even low-value cents-off coupons can really add up.
+Just by using five 50cents-off coupons a week, you can end up save \$100 each year.
 Remember to only use coupons on items you will use.